Dementia with Lewy Bodies

 It’s important to work with a healthcare provider familiar with DLB and the many aspects of the disease.
 Other specialists are often involved, too.

 Talk with your healthcare providers about when it's important to call them.
 Your healthcare providers will likely advise calling if your symptoms become worse, or if you have obvious or sudden changes in behavior, personality, or speech.
 This includes mood changes, such as increasing depression or feeling suicidal.

 Key points about dementia with Lewy bodies

-- Dementia with Lewy bodies (DLB) is a form of progressive dementia that affects a person’s ability to think, reason, and process information.
+- DLB is a form of progressive dementia.
+It affects a person’s ability to think, reason, and process information.

-- DLB is caused by degeneration or deterioration of brain tissue.
+- DLB is caused by the decay or deterioration of brain tissue.

 - DLB has 3 features that distinguish it from other forms of dementia: